JuliaFirstOrder/SeparableOptimization.jl/CONTRIBUTING.md

 Open an issue.
 Please include descriptions of the following:
 - The version of Julia that you are running
-- The version of LCSO.jl that you are running
+- The version of SeparableOptimization.jl that you are running
 - Observations
 - Expectations
 - Steps to reproduce